-3 Things You Should Do When Driving in Fog
+3 Things You Should Do When Driving in Foggy Weather

-When you’re driving in fog, it’s very important for you to take extra precautions to remain safe.
+When you’re driving in foggy weather, it’s very important for you to take extra precautions to remain safe.
 Here are three things you should do when driving in fog.

 “When one of your senses is removed or reduced then you must rely on your others to get by.
 In the case of thick fog, your sight will be reduced and you’ll need to use your ears to listen for oncoming cars,” car leasing company OSV says.
 Stay alert!
 Don’t drive if you’re sleepy, taking drugs that could make you drowsy, or if you’ve been drinking.
 Turn off distractions and ask passengers to refrain from asking you questions or showing you things that would require you to take your eyes off the road.